seperahm/ECE1786_a1/README.md

-# ECE1786 Fall 2023 - Assignment 1: Word Embeddings - Properties, Meaning, and Training
+# ECE1786 Fall 2023 - Assignment 1: My Exploration of Word Embeddings

 ## Introduction
-Welcome to Assignment 1 of ECE1786 for the Fall 2023 term.
-This assignment focuses on the exploration and understanding of word embeddings, a fundamental concept in natural language processing and machine learning.
-Through this assignment, you will dive into the intricacies of word embeddings, exploring their properties, meanings, and the methods used for training them.
+Hello!
+This repository contains my work for Assignment 1 of the ECE1786 course, offered in Fall 2023.
+In this assignment, I delved into the fascinating world of word embeddings, exploring their properties, meanings, and training methodologies.
+This journey through natural language processing and machine learning has been both challenging and rewarding, offering deep insights into how machines can interpret and process human language.

-## Goals
+## Goals and Achievements
-The primary objectives of this assignment are:
+Throughout this assignment, I aimed to achieve the following goals:

-1. **Understanding the Properties of Word Embeddings**: Gain insights into how word embeddings are structured and how their properties reflect linguistic relationships.
+1. **Deciphering the Properties of Word Embeddings**: I explored the structure and linguistic relationships encapsulated in word embeddings, understanding their foundational role in NLP.

-2. **Exploring the Meaning in Word Embeddings**: Learn how to extract and interpret the semantic meaning from these embeddings.
+2. **Extracting Meaning from Word Embeddings**: I learned how to interpret semantic meanings from word embeddings, which was particularly intriguing as it bridged the gap between raw data and human language comprehension.

-3. **Hands-on Training of Word Embeddings**: Implement and train word embeddings using techniques like the Skip-Gram method.
+3. **Practical Training of Word Embeddings**: I implemented and trained word embeddings using the Skip-Gram method.
+This hands-on experience was invaluable in understanding the nuances of embedding training.
-4. **Advanced Concepts in Word Embedding Training**: For those interested, delve into more advanced topics like Skip-Gram with Negative Sampling.

-Through these goals, the assignment aims to provide a comprehensive understanding of word embeddings, from their theoretical underpinnings to practical implementation and training methods.
+4. **Exploring Advanced Concepts**: As an additional challenge, I explored advanced topics like Skip-Gram with Negative Sampling, which broadened my understanding of efficient training methods in NLP.

+I am excited to share my solutions and insights gained from this assignment.
+I hope this repository serves as a useful resource for anyone interested in the intricacies of word embeddings and their applications in natural language processing.

+---

+Feel free to explore my code and the accompanying documentation.
+Feedback and discussions are always welcome!

 ### Assignment Report (ECE1786_Assignment_1_Report.pdf)
 - **Description**: A comprehensive PDF document that provides summaries and answers for questions and the resulting models.